 Using INNOVO for just 30 minutes a day/five days a week over 12 weeks has been proven to treat bladder weakness - delivering results in as little as 4 weeks3.

-INNOVO treats stress incontinence in women of all ages, and is the first FDA-cleared, non-invasive pelvic floor exerciser that targets the root cause of the problem.
+INNOVO treats Stress, Urge and Mixed Incontinence in women and men of all ages, and is the only non-invasive pelvic floor exerciser that targets the root cause of the problem.

 A clinical study found that: